Peace Be On Ibrahim

 Peace Be On Ibrahim (in Persian:سلام بر ابراهیم) is the biography and memoir of Ibrahim Hadi, an Iranian soldier who was killed in the Iran-Iraq War and his body was never recovered.
 This book has a more than 139 editions and more than 1 million hard copies and 5 million soft copies were sold.
 In 2015, this book was chosen as the best-selling books of the year in Iran.

 Publishing

 The Persian's version was published first in 2010 by Payam Azadi edition and was reprinted 50 times until 2014.
 After 4 years, the authors started their own edition.
 In 2016 it passed the 100th reprints and two years after that 128th time; As of 2019, over than 1.1 million's hard copies of this book have been published.

 Reception

-In April 2018, The Supreme Leader of Iran, Ali Khamenei, made hid comments about the book : "I read a book about the martyr Ibrahim Hadi.
+In April 2018, The Supreme Leader of Iran, Ali Khamenei, made his comments about the book : "I read a book about the martyr Ibrahim Hadi.
 It was a very interesting and engrossing book.
 After reading it, i could not bring myself to put the book away.
 The allure of the character introduced in this book it is so much that it acts like a magnet pulling us towards it.
 I ask you to learn more about such exceptional personalities."